-Researchers say it's too soon to conclude that counting fat grams is the latest weapon in the war on.
+Researchers say it's too soon to conclude that counting fat grams is the latest weapon in the war on cancercancer.
 But skipping the cheese and crackers won't hurt -- and might help.

-"This is a seminal study that suggests that following a low-fat diet may help prevent relapses, particularly among women with hormone-receptor-negative disease," says Richard Elledge, MD, aspecialist at Baylor College of Medicine in Houston and co-moderator of the session.
+"This is a seminal study that suggests that following a low-fat diet may help prevent relapses, particularly among women with hormone-receptor-negative disease," says Richard Elledge, MD, a breast cancer specialist at Baylor College of Medicine in Houston and co-moderator of the session.

 But, Elledge says, breast cancer survivors who have trouble sticking to a low-fat diet should not feel guilty.
 "This is just one study," he tells WebMD.

 Kay Blanchard, MD, a breast surgeon at Baylor College of Medicine in Houston, says reducing fats "has obvious heart health benefits.

 "In terms of breast cancer, it may even provide additional benefit," she tells WebMD.

 Making the changes is "all about substitution and reduction," Chlebowski says.

 Breakfast should be cereal and low-fat milk instead of sweet rolls or baked goods.
 Snack on popcorn -- not cheese and crackers.
 Skip the spread on the bread, the salad dressing on the salad.
 You can still eat meat; just cut down on portion size, he says.